searchivarius/py_stateful_map/README.md

     print('Total:', tot_res)
 ```

-A wrapper example file that can be used to play with all possible input options
+A wrapper example file that can be used to play with all possible options
 can [be found here](examples/py_stateful_map_demo.py).

 # Usage in details

 ## Passing arguments

-Python function supports two types of arguments: positional, and kwargs (as a key-value dictionary).
+Python function support two types of arguments: positional and kwargs (as a key-value dictionary).
 The function ``StateFullWorkerPool.map`` reads element from an input iterable object and converts them
 into arguments for a worker, accordingly.
 This is done in three ways (similar to ``pqdm```):

 1. A single positional argument.
 This is a default behavior that can be enabled explicitly by specifying the argument passing type as `ArgumentPassing.AS_SINGLE_ARG`.
-In this case, each input element is directly passage to the worker function (as the only argument).
+In this case, each input element is directly passage to the worker function (as **the only argument**).
 2. Multiple positional arguments.
 In this case, we assume that the input iterable contains lists or tuples of equal lengths.
 These tuples/arrays are interprted as positional arguments.
 3. Named arguments (KWARGS).
 In this case, the input iterable should provide dictioinaries where keys correspond to the worker function names.